erinmcmahon26/Company-Bankruptcy-Prediction/README.md

-# Company-Bankruptcy-Prediction-Kaggle
+# Company Bankruptcy Prediction

 Assess company bankruptcy based on the Taiwan Stock exchange from years 1999 to 2009 (source: Taiwan Economic Journal via Kaggle (https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction/code).
-The goal is to predict bankruptcy using specific Machine Learning Classifiers:
+The goal is to predict bankruptcy using a set of models and comparing which model has the highest performance:

   1. SVM
   2. Logistic regression model
   4. Naïve Bayes model